Last Updated On 4th February 2024 By Lauren | Wild Lovely WorldHome » Blog » Trip Planning » Campervans »

 - Great for smaller budgets: If you’re on a tight budget, then a small-size campervan can make a great choice.

-- Perfect for solo travellers: These smaller camper cars are best suited to a single/solo traveller due to the size of the living space.
-It is possible for a couple to enjoy this kind of camper car if they are only doing a few weekend or month-long road trips.
-For long-term couple travellers, I would recommend a larger model of campervan.
+- Perfect for solo travellers: A smaller camper car is better suited to a single/solo traveller due to the size of the living space.
+A couple can enjoy this kind of camper car if they are only doing a few weekend or month-long road trips.
+For long-term couple travellers, you may want to consider a larger model of campervan.

 Mid-Size Campervan Models In New Zealand – Cost Approx. $8000-$16000 🚐

-There are quite a few different models and types of vans that can be purchased as a campervan in New Zealand.
-There are also smaller ones and much bigger ones.
+You will find that there are quite a few different models and types of vans that can be purchased as a campervan in New Zealand.
+There are also smaller ones and much bigger ones of typical, mid-size campervans.

 Smaller models of mid-size campervans include: